panacloud/bootcamp-2020/README.md

 These two self projects will help you a lot in marketing yourself.

-### Bootcamp 2020 Important Self Project III: Create React and Gatsby Gigs on Fivver
+### Bootcamp 2020 Important Personal Project III: Create React and Gatsby Gigs on Fivver

 [4 Things to Do Before Creating Your Gig](https://sellers.fiverr.com/en/article/4-things-to-do-before-creating-your-gig)

 [Creating a Gig](https://sellers.fiverr.com/en/article/creating-a-gig)

-### Bootcamp 2020 Important Self Project IV: Start working on a Panacloud (Pvt.)
+### Bootcamp 2020 Important Personal Project IV: Start working on a Panacloud (Pvt.)
 Ltd. Project

 Getting your first work is difficult, therefore we suggest that you start working on a professional Pancloud project and become part of the team to gain experience and references.